Khondakar/CyberGRC-Third-Party-Risk-Automation/README.md

 **Note for Visitors & Contributors:**
 This is a learning-focused weekend project to help you find mistakes in the design, code, or overall approach.
 That’s intentional to some extent — I’m using this space to experiment, try new ideas, and improve over time.

-**If you notice something that could be better, I’d genuinely appreciate your help:**
+**This project is a work in progress.
+If you notice something that could be better, I’d genuinely appreciate your help:**

-Please feel free to open an issue to share suggestions or ask questions.
+Please don't hesitate to open an issue to share suggestions or ask questions.

 Submit a pull request with improvements.